jundalisay/spblist/content/en/social/economics/principles/intro/chapter-01.md

 Therefore, there must be something artificial that is hindering the natural desires of humans.

 We can expect an unnatural suppression of desire in authoritarian countries like North Korea or Cuba.
 But the rest of the world is supposed be democratic.

 So what is unnaturally causing low economic growth globally?

 ## The Ideas from Neoclassical Economics are Blocking The Natural Wave

-The Marginal Revolution overturned Classical Economics (which Supereconomics is reviving), and introduced ideas that led to the following corrupted concepts from Neoclassical Economics:
+The Marginal Revolution overturned Classical Economics (which Supereconomics is reviving).

+It introduced ideas that led to the following corrupted concepts that became the basis of the Neoclassical Economics that replaced the Classical:

 - [Profit Maximization](/social/economics/fallacies/profit-maximization-is-absurd) and [Equity Trading](/social/economics/principles/part-3/chapter-11b/) in Microeconomics
 - [Liquidity Preference](/research/keynes/general-theory/chapter-02) in Macroeconomics